openstack/diskimage-builder/README.md

   If you do not use the DIB\_ prefix you may find that your overrides are discarded as the build environment is sanitised.

+* Consider that your element co-exists with many others and try to guard against undefined behaviours.
+Some examples:

+  * Two elements use the source-repositories element, but use the same filename for the source-repositories config file.
+Files such as these (and indeed the scripts in the various .d directories listed below) should be named such that they are unique.
+If they are not unique, when the combined tree is created by disk-image-builder for injecting into the build environment, one of the files will be overwritten.

+  * Two elements copy different scripts into /usr/local/bin with the same name.
+    If they both use set -e and cp -n then the conflict will be caught and cause the build to fail.

 Make as many of the following subdirectories as you need, depending on what part of the process you need to customise: